khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Sentiment-Analysis-with-Python.md

 **Monitoring.** Log predictions along with input texts so you can audit the model's performance over time.
 Track the distribution of predicted labels -- a sudden shift might indicate a data quality issue.
 To understand why your model makes specific predictions, add [Explainable AI techniques like SHAP and LIME](/posts/Explainable-AI-with-Python-SHAP-LIME/).

 **Model updates.** Periodically evaluate your model on fresh labeled data.
 Sentiment patterns change over time (new slang, evolving language), and your model may need retraining.

+A lesson I learned deploying NLP models in production at Codiste is that sentiment drift is real and faster than most teams expect.
+On one project, our fine-tuned sentiment model's accuracy dropped noticeably within three months because the product domain introduced new terminology and user phrasing patterns that the training data did not cover.
+Building a lightweight evaluation pipeline that flags accuracy degradation early saved us from silently serving bad predictions.

 ## Summary